Celebrating being union this Valentine's Day

 OCSEA has a long history of fighting for the well-being of the rank-and-file membership.
 Health and safety labor/management committees across state agencies and local governments have been a mainstay for this union and continue to have a strong say in making workplaces safe.
 Through the years, OCSEA activists have fought for and won numerous health and safety contract provisions including: ongoing safety training; personal protective clothing and equipment; clean drinking water; safe building conditions; a hazard-free work environment; and violence prevention guidelines.
 That’s because strong contract language requires management to take the union’s demands seriously and be responsible for member’s health and safety.
 Learn more in the OCSEA State Contract under Article 11 – Health and Safety.

 At OCSEA, we want our members to succeed, and that means making education a top priority.
-Thanks to the union-negotiated Union Education Trust (UET), eligible State OCSEA members can receive up to $6,250 annually in educational assistance.
+Thanks to the union-negotiated Union Education Trust (UET), eligible State OCSEA members can receive up to $8,000 annually in educational assistance.
 Each fiscal year (July 1-June 30), members can use those funds to advance their education and further their careers with this "no-cost-to-you" union benefit.
 UET financial assistance can be used toward college-credit courses, vocational training, and specialty education; computer training courses; short-term training opportunities (including conferences, workshops, and seminars); and labor/management training.
 Learn more about the union’s educational benefit at UEdTrust.org.

 The union-negotiated Union Benefits Trust (UBT) offers PREMIUM FREE dental and vision insurance benefits to thousands of Ohio union members and their dependents.
 They provide legal services and life insurance.
 These no-cots, high-quality benefits are available to state employees in OCSEA, District 1199/SEIU, FOP, CWA and more.
 The Union Benefits Truss lobbies on behalf of union members and fights to ensure that health costs aren't shifted onto families despite ever-rising health care costs.
-Read more about the UBT is Article 21 of the OCSEA State Contract.
+Read more about the UBT is Article 21 of the OCSEA State Contract or visit benefitstrust.org.

 OCSEA members under the State contract receive 11 union-negotiated holiday days off each year.
 This allows them to spend time with their families and take a load off.
 Studies have shown that taking time away from the job can have physical and mental health benefits.
 People who take time off have lower stress, less risk of heart disease, a better outlook on life, and more motivation to achieve goals.
 That’s good for all of us.
 And don’t forget, the contract ensures that employees required to work on a holiday will be compensated at 1 1/2 times their pay (or equivalent comp time).
 This additional compensation is so important, especially when members can’t be with their families.
 Read more about these benefits in Article 26 – Holidays of the OCSEA State Contract.

 OCSEA has 12 local contracts throughout Ohio.
 These individual collective bargaining agreements – totally separate from the State Contract – are all negotiated by the members in those localities, including counties, towns and townships.
 That’s right!
 They work side-by-side with their brothers and sister to bargain with local officials for strong contracts that promote public work, sustain communities and retain qualified, skilled workers that our communities deserve.
-Take Mount Vernon City, for example, whose union leaders used worker leverage to hold their own at the bargaining table and fight for a well-deserved wage increase this year.

 Let's talk about the contract benefit of labor/management committees and all our union volunteers.
 The nuts and bolt work of the union is done at the local level by volunteer leaders.
 And often it’s labor/management committees that are the workhorses for these local union leaders to get things done for their members.
 Labor/management committees deal with everything from worksite health and safety, short staffing training, contracting out, workplace conflicts, contract violations and more.
 Larger, statewide labor/management committees deal with issues for whole agencies or whole classifications.
-For example, a Joint Information Technology Committee (also called the 8.05 Committee) has been leading the charge in addressing issues among IT classifications involving recruitment and retention, training and career development as well as upgrades for IT classifications.

 OCSEA has fought tooth and nail for affordable health care plans that don’t break the bank and that keep our members and their families healthy.
 Where others have required high deductible health care plans, this union has been able to fend that off and negotiate affordable, traditional plans at both the state and local government levels.
 The union has also had success in keeping deductibles well under comparable contracts and preventing across-the-board increases in the premium split, which stands at 85/15.
 Additionally, the Joint Health Care Committee (JHCC), made up of labor and management representatives, meets all year long to watch over the State health care program for our members and help in its administration.
 OCSEA’s union-negotiated health care plans save union members’ thousands of dollars a year in out-of-pocket health care costs.
 To learn more about your union negotiated health-care benefits, go to Article 20 under the State Contract or review your local contract.